frc-team7587/Marquee-1/TestLedMatrix/README.md

 As always, do not connect RoboRio power to the ESP32.

 Like SPI, the I2C interface accepts fixed length 128 byte messages.
-Zero fill the message on the right, then set the last byte to 0xFF, all ones.
-The input routine uses 0xFF to reestablish sinc when things go wrong.
+Zero fill the message on the right,

 Note that the ESP32 must be fitted with 4.7 KOhm pullup resistors on I2C SCL and I2C SDA.
 Since the RoboRio has